MarvinLudwig/EPC069-12_for_Billomat/README.md

 Administration > Employees > click on employee > activate API access > Display API key
 * You're ready to go.
 You might check the other options in config.php but for a first test run, you should be fine.

+## Testing

+There is a value TEST_EMAIL in the config.php.
+If you enter an email address there, all emails are send to that address.
+Also, all invoices will be shown in the invoice list, even after sending them.

 ## A note on rate limits

 Billomat has a rate limit of 300 API calls per 15 minutes.
 It's summed up for all your applications that call the API.
 For this tool we need 1 to 3 calls per invoice (one to get the invoice, one to get the client, one to send the invoice).
 If you have a lot of invoices and / or some other applications that use the API, you should consider raising the limit to 1000 calls.
 Just go to Settings > Administration > Apps, register the app and enter APP_ID and APP_SECRET into the config.php file.